tarekrahamn/FakeNewsDetection-BiLSTM-ML/README.md

-# 📰 Fake News Detection using Machine Learning and Deep Learning
+# 📰 Fake News Detection Using Machine Learning and Deep Learning (NLP-Based)

 This project focuses on detecting fake news using multiple machine learning classifiers and a BiLSTM (Bidirectional LSTM) deep learning model.
 It uses the **True.csv** and **Fake.csv** datasets for training and evaluation.